You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 Survivors also describe harmful Church practices like worthiness interviews, where minors—often girls—were asked intrusive sexual questions by male bishops in private settings.

 Today, changes in the law are giving survivors new opportunities to come forward.
-In several states, lookback window laws have temporarily reopened the statute of limitations for filing lawsuits, even if the abuse happened years or decades ago.
-And across the country, survivors are filing individual claims that shine a light on the institutional failures that allowed abuse to happen and continue unchecked.
+In several states, lookback window laws have temporarily reopened the statute of limitations for filing lawsuits, even if the abuse occurred years or decades ago.

-LDS Sex Abuse Lawsuit Updates
+LDS Sex Abuse Lawsuit Updates - Child Sex Abuse Claims

-Dolman Law Group, the owner of FileAbuseLawsuit.com, has played a major role in holding the LDS church accountable for the sexual grooming, abuse, and assault of children due to their negligence.
-Recently, we have filed several major lawsuits against the Mormon Church, and we want to use this section to keep you updated on the cases we are filing.
+Recently, we have filed several major lawsuits against the Mormon Church, and we want to use this section to keep you updated on the cases.
 But more importantly, we want to keep you updated on any news or changes in the state of the overall Mormon Sexual Abuse Lawsuits.

 October 14, 2025 - Lawsuit Filed Against LDS Church Over Known Child Abuser Given Access to Children

-Lawsuit Filed Over Mountlake Ward Child Abuse
+New LDS Church Lawsuit Filed Over Mountlake Ward Child Abuse

 The suit centers on David Herget, a convicted rapist, whom the Church not only allowed back into their fold but also elevated to a position of power over children.